Foundation World Models

 DIAMOND

 Alonso et al. (2024) (Alonso et al., 2024) introduced DIAMOND (DIffusion As a Model Of eNvironment Dreams), which uses diffusion models as world models for reinforcement learning.
 Instead of the VAE-based encoding used in Dreamer, DIAMOND generates complete pixel-space observations through iterative denoising, conditioned on the action and a history of previous frames.
-By generating high-fidelity environment simulations, DIAMOND achieves state-of-the-art performance on the Atari 100k benchmark among world model approaches, surpassing Dreamer v3 on several games (achieving a human-normalized mean score of 1.46 vs. Dreamer v3's 1.19).
+By generating high-fidelity environment simulations, DIAMOND achieves strong performance on the Atari 100k benchmark among world model approaches: its aggregate human-normalized mean score of 1.46 exceeds the DreamerV3 result of approximately 1.097 listed in the same comparison table (DIAMOND, Alonso et al. 2024, Table 1 (Alonso et al., 2024)), which is closely consistent with the approximately 1.12 mean reported in the DreamerV3 paper (Hafner et al., 2023).
+This is an aggregate mean across the benchmark rather than a per-game result.

-DIAMOND demonstrates that the sample quality of diffusion models -- their ability to generate sharp, diverse, and coherent images -- directly translates into better downstream RL performance.
+DIAMOND demonstrates that the sample quality of diffusion models, their ability to generate sharp, diverse, and coherent images, directly translates into better downstream RL performance.
 The higher-fidelity "dreams" provide more accurate training signal for the policy, reducing the sim-to-imagination gap.
 However, the computational cost of diffusion-based world models (requiring multiple denoising steps per prediction) remains significantly higher than latent-space models.
 The success of DIAMOND can be understood through the lens of the fidelity-utility tradeoff: when the environment has complex visual structure that affects task-relevant dynamics (as in Atari), higher visual fidelity directly improves planning utility.

 GameNGen and Neural Game Engines